sgmurphy/wordpress-plugins/customer-reviews-woocommerce/readme.txt

 == Changelog ==

-= 5.40.0 =
+= 5.40.1 =
+* Bug fix: search by text and tags on product pages did not work when the 'Show More' button was hidden = 5.40.0 =
 * New feature: 'add_review' parameter for the [cusrev_reviews_grid] shortcode
 * Improvement: additional details in error messages